o3de/o3de.org/content/docs/userguide/rendering/order-independent-transparency.md

 | OIT is not needed in the following example\.
 Drawing object 1, then object 2, and finally object 3 works\. | OIT is needed in the following example\.
 Drawing object 1 and then object 2 will not work because certain pixels from object 1 must be in front of pixels from object 2 \(and vice versa\)\. | OIT is needed in the following example\.
 Object 2 is long and its center point is in front of object 1, but it must draw behind object 1\. | OIT is needed in the following example\.
 Certain parts of object 1 draw behind other parts of the object, and you cannot control which draws first\. |
 |  ![\[Image NOT FOUND\]](/images/userguide/oit_not_needed.png)  |  ![\[Image NOT FOUND\]](/images/userguide/oit_needed_01.png)  |  ![\[Image NOT FOUND\]](/images/userguide/oit_needed_02.png)  |  ![\[Image NOT FOUND\]](/images/userguide/oit_needed_03.png)  |

-## Configuring Order\-Independent Transparency for Lumberyard<a name="configuring-order-independent-transparency-for-Amazon-Lumberyard"></a>
+## Configuring Order\-Independent Transparency for Lumberyard {#configuring-order-independent-transparency-for-Amazon-Lumberyard}

 You can configure OIT with the console or create a level configuration file with this setting\.